juliareboucasleite/juliareboucasleite/README.md

 #

-<p style="text-align: justify;">I am currently studying Information Systems Programming at Escola Secundária Avelar Brotero in the 11th year.
-Furthermore, I dedicate myself to studying projects in C#, which allows me to apply the knowledge acquired in practice.</p>
+<p style="text-align: justify;">I am currently studying Information Systems Programming Furthermore, I dedicate myself to studying projects in C#, which allows me to apply the knowledge acquired in practice.</p>
 <p style="text-align: justify;">I am a person constantly looking for new challenges in the programming area.
 I have an innate passion for learning and for transforming this learning into innovative solutions that can make a difference.</p>&nbsp;

 <div align="center">